Tag Archive | African blue basil

 Bees and butterflies, and other pollinators, transfer pollen grains from the male anthers of a flower to the stigma, the female part of a flower.
 Sometimes male and female flowers grow in separate flowers on the same plant (that’s a monoecious plant).
 And other plants have either all male or all female flowers (dioecious plants).
 Some have both male and female reproductive elements within each flower (perfect flowers).

 Pollinators don’t do this intentionally.
 Instead, their goal is to collect the flowers’ pollen and nectar.
 They inadvertently pick up the pollen on their hairs or wings, after being lured in by the flowers and the sweet nectar.
+Many species of plants evolved flower structures that facilitate pollen dispersal (photo, above).
 Then the pollinators transfer pollen from flower to flower, from plant to plant, as they forage.
-Thus, they enable fertilization of the ovules, germ cells in the ovary of the female flower.
+Thus, they enable fertilization of the ovules—germ cells in the ovary of the female flower.

-The male and the female parents must be the same species in order for their chromosomes to be compatible.
+The male and the female plants must be the same species in order for their chromosomes to be compatible—for seeds to develop.
 However, interspecific and intergeneric hybrids sometimes do occur among closely related individuals.

 The end result is a ripe fruit with viable seeds.
 That could be a zinnia’s seedpod, for example, or a blueberry, a peach, or a tulip poplar’s samara.